CCI-Tools/cate/doc/source/architecture.rst

 The Python package ``ect.ds`` contains specific climate data stores (DS).
 Every module in this package is dedicated to a specific data store.
-The ``esa_cci_ftp`` module provides the data store that represents the ESA CCI Data Access Portal's FTP data.
+The ``esa_cci_ftp`` module provides the data store that represents the ESA CCI Open Data Portal's FTP data.

 The package ``ect.ds`` is a *plugin* package.
 The modules in ``ect.ds`` are activated during installation and their data sources are registered once the module is imported.
 In fact, no module in package ``ect.core``